Wasted human potential creates a cycle of poverty.

 What's your overhead and how much do your staff get paid?

-100% of all individual donations goes straight to our students.
+100% of all individual donations go straight to our Nicaraguan programs and students.

 How can I go to Nicaragua to help?

 First, thank you for your support and desire to make the world a better place.